SigmaWe/DocAsRef/README.md

 # Approaches

-For evaluation, set correct path to [EvalBase](https://github.com/SigmaWe/EvalBase), in [`eval.py`](eval.py)
+For evaluation, set correct path to [EvalBase](https://github.com/SigmaWe/EvalBase), in [`experiment.py`](experiment.py), the super configuration.

-For call to metrics and the experiment script, the super configuration is [`experiment.py`](experiment.py).
 To make a sub-configuration, make a copy of this `experiment.py` and modify for a subset.

 ## Approach 0: just replacing human summaries with documents